ntduc4/aRTOS/README.md

                         sizeof(message_t), QUEUE_CAPACITY);
 ```

 Task operations support zero, finite, and infinite timeouts.
+Readers and writers
+waiting on a queue are ordered by priority, with FIFO ordering among tasks at
-ISR operations are
+the same priority.
+ISR operations are always nonblocking and report whether an
-always nonblocking and report whether a task was unblocked.
+equal- or higher-priority task was unblocked.

 ### Interrupt-Safe Wakeups

 ISR wake flags accumulate across multiple kernel operations.
 Initialize the
 flag once, pass it to each operation, finish hardware cleanup, then request a
 context switch if necessary.
+An operation sets the flag only when it unblocks a
+task whose priority is equal to or higher than the interrupted task.
+It never
+clears a flag that is already true.

 ```c
 void EXTI15_10_IRQHandler(void) {